-Inside the thick-walled compound of Wat Sisaket, two monks sit under the spreading branches of an enormous bodi tree deep in conversation with some travellers.
-Just a few metres away is the busy morning market, but here it peaceful and quiet.
+Inside the thick-walled compound of Wat Sisaket, two monks sit under the spreading branches of an enormous bodi tree deep in conversation with some travelers.
+Just a few meters away is the busy morning market, but here it peaceful and quiet.

 Temples are the Heart